brian1581/Creative-Viz-Project/project_summary.md

 After Action Review

 One area to improve would be to clean or remove all the data which has a value of zero.
 In addition, we would add a slider to the AirBNB Listing v Rent/Own chart.
+The questions that we wanted to answer according to our proposal are 1)Is popularity of portland AirBNB increaseing with time, 2015 to 2019?
+For this, we used airbnb review trend over years.
+2) How is the average price of portland AirBNB changing over time?
+To plot average price of portland AirBNB changing over time , to make the graph informative we had to find mean price in each year.
+3) Compare prices of AirBNB and houselisting prices over time.

+We used d3.js to plot all the graphs.Combining different persons codes to single .js file was also a challenge.
+Leaflet library is used to get the map on our web page.